U.S. flag

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-road straight into the distance with showy shoulders and trees.
+Road straight into the distance with showy shoulders and trees.
 Sunny day with large white stratus cloud.

-Public Access Parcel Nomination Effort (New)
+Public Access Parcel Nomination Effort

-Bureau of Land Management Public Access Parcel Nomination Process 2024
+Bureau of Land Management Public Access Parcel Nomination Process 2026

-As part of its efforts to implement the John D. Dingell, Jr. Conservation, Management, and Recreation Act, the Bureau of Land Management (BLM) is opening the third round of public nominations to identify public land parcels for evaluation under the Act.
+As part of its efforts to implement the John D. Dingell, Jr. Conservation, Management, and Recreation Act, the Bureau of Land Management (BLM) is opening the fourth round of public nominations to identify public land parcels for evaluation under the Act.
 The Dingell Act directs the Department of the Interior to ask for public input on BLM-managed lands where there is no legal public access or where access is significantly restricted, to improve that access for hunting, fishing, and other recreational activities.

 Recommendations from the public will aid the BLM in creating a report to Congress that provides options for reasonably providing access to nominated lands, such as by acquiring an easement, right-of-way, or fee title from a willing seller.

 To ensure all stakeholders have ample opportunity and the ability to make suggestions, BLM has created a new web portal to gather public input.
-The 2024 public nomination period is open for 30 days from August 1 to August 30, 2024.
+The 2026 public nomination period is open for 30 days from July 31 to August 30, 2026.
 During that time the web portal will be active to solicit public nominations of legally inaccessible or significantly restricted BLM parcels for potential inclusion on the BLM's priority access list.

 Nomination Portal